-I know not everyone is in a place to contribute financially, but here are other ways you can help.
+I know not everyone is in a place to contribute financially, but here are three other ways you can help.

 - I read all of my comments, and positive vibes are always welcome!
-Food blogging is a solitary endeavor and it’s nice to hear from you, even if it’s just a quick “hello😀”.
+Food blogging is a solitary endeavor, and it’s nice to hear from you, even if it’s just a quick “hello😀.”

-Ethereum – 0xd81b4DB886C7416237D5DA698Eb2CE2DCA395e0b
+Polygon – 0xd81b4DB886C7416237D5DA698Eb2CE2DCA395e0b

 Stellar Lumens – GC3PTDY3YYAYBSGZ3XRJABF3HGPZ332QYUT46AP6TI6PUMHB4WGPPHMS